If you want success but you don’t want stress, chances are you will never be successful.

 All this is not to say that you shouldn’t strive for success.
 You should.
 But striving for a stress-free life is not the same thing as striving for success.

-Stress is natural.
-Stress is what your body feels when you experience physical, social or emotional pressure.
+Stress is what your body feels when you experience physical, social, or emotional pressure.
 Anyone who has goals feels stress.
 Too much stress is, of course, bad for you, but life would feel pretty empty without any hopes, plans or dreams for the future.

 Ultimately, good stresses encourage us to be better people and productive citizens.